shirnahum-hub/GmailMaliciousEmailScorer/README.md

-# SafeInbox — Gmail Malicious Email Scorer
+# Safe Inbox — Gmail Malicious Email Scorer

-SafeInbox is a Gmail Add-on that analyzes the currently opened email and helps the user understand whether it may be risky.
+Safe Inbox is a Gmail Add-on that analyzes the currently opened email and helps the user understand whether it may be risky.

 The project was built as part of the Upwind Security Bootcamp home assignment.